-For an attribute specified in this document, the value of the has-attribute-expression is given by Table 21 if the implementation supports the semantics of the attribute, and by 0 otherwise.
+For an attribute specified in this document, it is implementation-defined whether the value of the has-attribute-expression is 0 or is given by Table 21.
 For other attributes recognized by the implementation, the value is implementation-defined.

-[Note: It is expected that the availability of an attribute can be detected by any non-zero result; for an attribute specified in this document, it is expected that a conforming implementation supporting the syntax of such an attribute, but choosing not to support its optional semantics, gives the result 0. - end note]
+[Note 1: It is expected that the availability of an attribute can be detected by any non-zero result. - $end\ note$ ]